eoscostarica/guide.eoscostarica.io/docs/backend-boilerplate.md

 This boilerplate features all the latest tools and practices in the industry

 - **[hasura](https://hasura.io)**
-  Hasura GraphQL Engine is an opensource service that connects to your databases & microservices and auto-generates a production-ready GraphQL backend
+  Hasura GraphQL Engine is an opensource service that connects to your databases & microservices and auto-generates a production-ready GraphQL backend with ACL.

 - **[hapi](https://hapi.dev/)**
   A back end service for custom busines logic integrated with hasura using [actions](https://hasura.io/docs/1.0/graphql/manual/actions/index.html#actions)